JohnKearney2020/mtgReactProject/README.md

 *Card Modal* <br />
 A modal pops up when a card is clicked.
 The modal includes:
 - Up to date pricing information
-- Erratad card text (the text in the card image may no longer be accurate)
+- Errata'd card text (the text in the card image may no longer be accurate)
 - Links to the same card at other prominent Magic websites and marketplaces

 <p align="center">